 What is the application deadline?

-The submission deadline date is January 13th.
+The submission deadline date is January 6th, 2020.
 You will be contacted for a phone interview if your application is still in consideration after the first round of reviews.
 These interviews are an opportunity to discuss your interests and fit with the program in more detail and to offer more information on possible service opportunities. *Please note that these requests for interviews will be made via email.
-What if my Peace Corps Description of Service isn’t yet finalized?

 What if my graduate school program admissions deadline is later that the Peaceworker application deadline?

 While many graduate programs’ application deadlines are later than the Peaceworker application deadline, we recommend that you apply for both programs at the same time.
 In order to be eligible for a Peaceworker fellowship, you must be admitted to your graduate program of choice, so the sooner we know your admissions status, the more informed we can be in our consideration of you as a candidate for Peaceworker.

 When are decisions on admissions made and announced?

 The Peaceworker program will announce admissions decisions by April 15th in most cases.